 Although Good Music Company is primarily a booking agency, they get involved with most of the areas that are important for a 21st century touring jazz musician including strategy, marketing, programming & artist management.

-I asked Mike & Jurjen a bunch of questions aimed at giving more of an insight into how careers are built, the things that agents in 2017 are looking for and how jazz is adapting to the digital age.
+I asked Mike & Jurjen a bunch of questions aimed at giving more of an insight into how careers are built, the things that agents today are looking for and how jazz is adapting to the digital age.

 Of course, the guys at Good Music are looking after a lot of things for the bands they work with.
 But whether you currently have some representation or are doing it all yourself, there are plenty of things you can do personally, right now, to push things forward and keep your career building in the right direction.